MEET YOUR DEMOCRATIC-ENDORSED CANDIDATES FOR 2025 PENNSYLVANIA JUDICIAL ELECTIONS

 After serving initial 10-year terms, those jurists who seek reelection do so through “retention elections” in which they are not affiliated with any political party.
 Retention is a nonpolitical method of reelecting Pennsylvania judges and is intended to be politically neutral as they do not require judges to engage in campaigning against other candidates.

 In retention elections, judicial candidates do not participate in spring primary elections.
-Their names will not appear on the primary ballot in May.
+Their names do not appear on the primary ballot in May.

 --Administrative Office of Pennsylvania Courts, 2017